Back to Google Nest Guides

 Forget and Reconnect to WiFi

 On the thermostat go to Settings by pressing the ring.
-Navigate to Network.
+Go to Network.
 Select your WiFi network and choose Forget Network or Disconnect.
 Then go back to Network and select your WiFi network from the scan results.
 Re-enter your password carefully.
 If the network does not appear in the list your router 2.4GHz band may be disabled or the thermostat is scanning the wrong channels.
 Try restarting your router to force a beacon broadcast.

 3